SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Orchestration.md

 The Automation Engine performs all automation tasks in the ecosystem.
 Its pronounced open architecture enables operators to easily create scripts and to customize script behavior to their specific environment whenever needed.
 Within the user interface, you can build intricate, nested scripts that can then be scheduled for one-off or repeated execution.
 They can also be linked to objects shown in Microsoft Visio drawings, so that operators can trigger them with a click of a button.

-Once created, they can be triggered in a variety of ways, ranging from manual operator initiation to event/change based or scheduled execution, and fully support user interaction.
-So even if tasks are automated, the operator always remains in control.
+Once created, scripts can be triggered in a variety of ways, ranging from manual operator initiation to event-based, change-based, or scheduled execution.
+The scripts fully support user interaction, so even if tasks are automated, the operator always remains in control.

-By fully automating operating and business procedures/workflows, operational expenses can be drastically reduced.
-Automation scripts can be used in a lot of applications such as intelligent back-up and service-healing routines, guided troubleshooting for operators, automatic configuration, provisioning of services and many more.
+By fully automating operating and business procedures or workflows, operational expenses can be drastically reduced.
+Automation scripts can be used in a lot of applications such as intelligent backup and service-healing routines, guided troubleshooting for operators, automatic configuration, provisioning of services, and many more.

-And combined with DataMiner's integrated [Scheduler](xref:Stack_Orchestration#scheduler), automation scripts can be linked to scheduled tasks.
+Combined with DataMiner's integrated [Scheduler](xref:Stack_Orchestration#scheduler),you can also link Automation scripts to scheduled tasks.

 > [!TIP]
 > For more information: